dev-academy-programme/concepts/react/jsx.md

 JSX works really well with React as we are using it to describe what the UI looks like (our View).

 While it **looks** like HTML, be warned, **JSX is not HTML**.
 JSX actually gets transpiled into javascript.
-As such, there are number of *gotchas* to be aware of:
+As such, there are a number of *gotchas* to be aware of:

-1. Adjacent JSX elements must be enclosed in an enclosing tags:
+1. Adjacent JSX elements must be enclosed in an enclosing tag:

 ```js
 // BAD